-What causes our annual breakout of holiday hives is that Thanksgiving food is endlessly thought about but not the entirety of the day.
-Children need to be entertained, elderly people need to be entertained, lonely neighbors and acquaintances need to be invited, not to mention making sure that you yourself are taken care of.
+What causes our annual breakout of holiday hives is that Thanksgiving food is endlessly thought about but the entirety of the day can be overlooked.
+Children need to be entertained, elderly people need to be comfortable, lonely neighbors and acquaintances need to be invited, not to mention you yourself must be taken care of!
 If you are in charge of the day and you break down, well then, everyone is in trouble.
 No one will mind if there is no creamed cauliflower, but they will mind if no one is getting along and the children are screaming and the sister-in-laws are bickering and the table is rushed to and and then abandoned in a total of fifteen minutes.
 No one can enjoy delicious food through gritted teeth.

-- Start grocery shopping today and tomorrow and be sure to get to the store first thing in the morning.
+Start grocery shopping days before and be sure to get to the store first thing in the morning.
 Do not try to accomplish all your shopping in one fell swoop.

 Make sure everyone has a task to do.
 This is no time to be a hero.
 People like to help.
 Let them.